Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 ### With a self-hosted server

 The desktop app pointed at a Stirling PDF instance you run yourself.
 All tools route to your server and **no credits apply**.
-Whichever license tier your server runs (Free, Server, Enterprise) is what the desktop client gets.
+Whichever license tier your server runs (Free, Team, Enterprise) is what the desktop client gets.

 ---